mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/01-intro/index.md

 - Works in the **Developer Productivity and Happiness** org
 - Main focus: **Infra UX**
 - **TypeScript Infra Lead**

+## #1 Goal for this course

+> By the end of this course, **I want you to have a rock solid mental model, that will serve you well for years**

 ## What is TypeScript?